jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 However, when it comes to jointly funded venue projects, the financial arrangements operate differently from standard business partnerships.
 The public-private relationship consists of a public funding contribution without granting rights to future income that flows from the project---the private team partner is entitled to 100% of the revenue, while the government is not entitled to any future revenue.
 Instead, the supposed public "return" derives from subsequent economic activity that the stadium hypothetically creates, which is presumed to generate sufficient tax receipts that more than cover the cost of the public outlay.
 In practice this does not happen, as decades of economics research consistently demonstrates that [sports venues have limited to no economic impacts](/stadium-economic-impact/) that would generate a positive financial return to taxpayers.

-Thus, it is more appropriate to describe any public contribution to sports venues as a subsidy, rather than an investment, which falsely implies that the government is a business partner a profit-making venture that is expected to generate net fiscal benefits taxpayers.
+Thus, it is more appropriate to describe any public contribution to sports venues as a subsidy rather than an investment, which falsely implies that the government is a business partner in a profit-making venture expected to generate net fiscal benefits for taxpayers.

 ## How are municipal bonds used to finance stadiums?